DSR-RHIT/me497-reproducible-research/cm/cm000_about-the-course.md

 *Why you?*

-  - You know that your workflow is disorganized but you don’t know what to do about it
+  - You know that your workflow is disorganized but you donâ€™t know what to do about it
   - You redo your analysis and graphs, and copy and paste them into a document—again and again
   - You enjoy making software do your bidding and ultimately saving time